SAP-archive/teched2020-developer-keynote/README.md

 > If you want to learn more about the SAP Enterprise Messaging service and everything you can do with the 'dev' plan, check out this series from the Hands-on SAP Dev show on the SAP Developers YouTube channel: [Diving into messaging on SAP Cloud Platform](https://www.youtube.com/playlist?list=PL6RpkC85SLQCf--P9o7DtfjEcucimapUf).
 Also, see the blog post [An overview of SAP Developers video content](https://blogs.sap.com/2020/11/09/an-overview-of-sap-developers-video-content/) for more information on SAP Developers video content in general.

+Please set up an instance of the SAP Enterprise Messaging service according to [these instructions](messaging-setup.md).

 ## Download and Installation

+To use this repository, clone it and follow the component instructions, as well as this main README.

 ## Known Issues

+None at the time of writing.

 ## How to obtain support

+Support for this repository is limited to the SAP TechEd 2020 Developer Keynote event and a limited number of weeks following that.
+Please raise an issue in this repository with as much detail as you can.

 ## Contributing

+This is a community project and contributions will be welcome in the form of pull requests (PRs) - please submit in the normal way.
+Thank you!

 ## License